|Eyelid Surgery: At a Glance|

 Droopy eyelid surgery, or blepharoplasty, is a common cosmetic procedure for those looking to keep or regain their youthful appearance.
-Double Eyelid surgery removes excess skin and fat, corrects sagging eyelids, reduces fatty pouches below the eyes, and removes excess skin from the upper eyelids,.
+Double Eyelid surgery takes out excess skin and fat, corrects sagging eyelids, reduces fatty pouches below the eyes, and takes out excess skin from the upper eyelids,.
 Often, an eyebrow lift is performed at the same time as a face lift or laser skin resurfacing.

 Preparation, Procedure and Aftercare

 Photos will be taken before the start of the procedure to document the results.

 This procedure is usually performed under local anesthesia.
 For the upper eye, fine incisions are made in the crease above the drooping eyelid.
 A tiny crescent of excess skin and muscle is taken out.
 The incisions are then closed with fine sutures.

 For fatty deposits under the eye, incisions are made inside the lower lid, and the fat is taken out.
 The incisions made during these procedures are placed in the natural creases and folds of the eye, and will become invisible over time.

 After the procedure, you will be instructed to keep your head elevated to minimize swelling or bruising.
 Cold compresses will also be used to help any swelling or discomfort.

 You can also experience a wider field of vision if excess skin that was blocking that field is taken out.

 If you’re interested in double eyelid surgery in Michigan, call the Skin and Vein center today!